Deployment Options#

 The most common use case for OpenUSD Exchange integrated standalone applications is for a headless data converter executable.
 Another common use case is for unit testing (and integration testing).
 Often, we write tests as standalone executables.
 Each of these apps must be able to bootstrap OpenUSD and OpenUSD Exchange libraries.

-You should be able to use the prebuilt binaries from install_usdex directly.
+If your application can dynamically load C++ libraries, you should be able to use the prebuilt binaries from install_usdex

 You can see many examples of standalone executables in the OpenUSD Exchange Samples.